So you are thinking of taking some time out of work...are you going to be taking a career break or a sabbatical and what is the difference?

 What does a sabbatical mean?

-Here is my full guide on taking a sabbatical.
+Here is my full guide on taking a sabbatical, which should answer any further questions you have.

 A career break means that you have handed in your notice in and are not employed during your time off.
 You are free to work for other companies during your career break as you are not under a contract of employment.
 The time is yours to spend how you wish.